 Whether you are deeply versed in the intricacies of SEO, or simply curious to optimize your web property’s organic search performance, you must likely are involved with the Google Search Console and its analytics.
 It is a very useful (and free!) tool to understand how users reach your website through a Google Search, and will help you ground your intuitions with facts: diagnose traffic and search position changes, find opportunities for optimizations and content ideas.
 Must Have for webmasters and digital marketers.
+If you want to learn more about your site’s traffic and any SEO health issues that it may have then this SEO checker is the ideal tool for you – https://www.ninjareports.com/seo-checker/.
+This will help you devise a strategy for increased success with your site.
+This sort of analysis can give you a visual representation of your site’s metrics and performance.
 Here is how it looks like for the very blog you are reading:

 It even comes now with a fresher look and better filter ergonomics:

 That new version lets you access up to the last 16 months worth of data, all the way until today-2 days.
 The legacy version was offering only 90 days.
 Each transaction is structured around 7 dimensions:

 - Search Type